I am a mother of two and work part-time in healthcare at a local hospital. I am passionate about food, cooking, and health issues.

 The Diet Basics

-Like every diet, I like to start on a Monday to begin the week in a new routine.
+Like every diet, I like to start on a Monday to begin the week with a new routine.
 Take Sunday to make the soup.
 I split it into 2 pots because I didn't have one big enough to cook the entire recipe.

 Monday: Soup and Fruit Day